Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-is the corner locus of the tropical distance-to-the-boundary function \(\rho_\Omega\).
-Recall that the corner locus of a tropical polynomial, or more generally of a tropical series, is the set of points in its domain of definition where it is not locally linear.
-Analytically, this may be expressed by saying that the corner locus is the support of the classical Laplacian operator (the trace of the Hessian) of the corresponding tropical function, viewed as a distribution.
-This distribution is exactly the leading term of the push-forward of the symplectic area inside the algebraic torus under the tropicalization of a holomorphic curve \cite{KalininShkolnikov2018IntroductionTropicalSeries}.
-Each edge carries a natural weight, namely the lattice length between the two gradients on the two sides of the edge, and this implies the balancing condition at the vertices.
+It is the corner locus of the tropical distance function \(\rho_\Omega\).
+Equivalently, it is the support of the distributional Laplacian of \(\rho_\Omega\).
+This distribution is the leading term of the push-forward of symplectic area inside the algebraic torus under the tropicalization of a holomorphic curve \cite{KalininShkolnikov2018IntroductionTropicalSeries}.
+Each edge of the caustic carries a natural weight, namely the lattice length between the two gradients of \(\rho_\Omega\) on the two sides of that edge.
+The balancing condition at vertices follows from this gradient interpretation.